OCA/OpenUpgrade/docsource/030_coverage_analysis.rst

 are installed in your Odoo database.
 If there are modules for which no migration scripts have been developed yet, your migration may fail or the integrity of your database may be lacking.
-Refer to the :doc:`development` documentation to add the missing migration scripts.
+Refer to the :doc:`080_migration_script_development` documentation to add the missing migration scripts.

 .. toctree::
    :maxdepth: 1